junxit/us-congress-bills-116/metadata.md

 - 2020-05-11 — Introduced in Senate
 - 2020-05-11 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2020-05-20 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2020-08-06 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Wicker with an amendment in the nature of a substitute and an amendment to the title.
+With written report No. 116-246.
+- 2020-08-06 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Wicker with an amendment in the nature of a substitute and an amendment to the title.
+With written report No. 116-246.
+- 2020-08-06 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 508.